 1. There are plenty of easy care rose options available today – from low growing carpet roses to more upright shrub type roses.
 It’s important to select the right rose in the first place; this quick video – Finding the Right Rose for the Right Place from Growing Wisdom – will be helpful in doing this.
 Regardless of whether you want an upright rose or one like Flower Carpet roses that are long-blooming from early spring through early frost, pick a rose that’s super easy to grow so you don’t have to fuss with fancy pruning or spraying to deal with insects and black spot.

 2. Cut back your roses in early spring to create a full plant for the rest of the summer.
 With easy care roses like Flower Carpet, all you need to do is take your shears or hedge clippers and cut back each plant by about two-thirds.
 This short pruning video from Marianne Binetti shows you how to that quickly and easily.

 3. You’ll also want to do a quick clean up of the area around your roses as shown in Dave Epstein’s helpful video on Caring for your Flower Carpet roses in Spring.
-After cutting back and cleaning up, all you’ll need to do is add a handful of fertilize, add a bit of mulch to hold the moisture in and the weeds out and you’re all set!
+After cutting back and cleaning up, all you’ll need to do is add a handful of fertilizer, add a bit of mulch to hold the moisture in and the weeds out and you’re all set!